Mr-Twave/Open_Spaceward_Ho-/README.md

 (https://www.deltatao.com/ho/pc.html)
 FYI I'm a huge fan of these guys for creating this game.
 It's abandonware though, so I'm just going to make an open sourced better game.

+IF YOU WISH TO HELP IN THE PRODUCTION OF THIS PROJECT, PLEASE MAKE AN ISSUE AND I WILL PROVIDE YOU WITH A CONTACT METHOD.
+(JUST SAY YOU WANT A CONTACT.)

 NOTE: While Open Spaceward Ho does not promise the exact mechanics of the original game, I've taken care to implement other entertaining features within the game.
 I intend to build on the original aesthetic.

 The AI in this game will be machine learning trained on a CPU and will be relatively lightweight with difficulty in relation to input variables.